About the FBRL

-Jackson: In 2012, I added another staff member: a Maine Coon boy, Big Tree Cat Stonewall Jackson (right, born May 2012).
+Jackson: In 2012, a Maine Coon boy, Big Tree Cat Stonewall Jackson (right, born May 2012), joined the staff.
 I have known his breeders Joe and Jean Lentner for many years and, after deciding Goblin needed a friend, I approached them about acquiring a kitten.
-I chose a Maine Coon because Goblin is a very anxious, fearful cat and he needed a laid-back breed to bond with.
-Jackson, a brown tabby and white boy, has turned out to be just the best buddy for him.
+I chose a Maine Coon because at the time, we had a rescue cat named Goblin who was very anxious and fearful, and he needed a laid-back breed to bond with.
+Jackson, a brown tabby and white boy, has turned out to be just the best buddy for him (Goblin sadly passed away from bone marrow cancer in 2016).

 Jackson was born with a malformed left front leg which is too short to be anything other than a little "chicken wing".
-His problem is not genetic, but rather a congenital mutation resulting in a condition known as unilateral radial dysplasia (if it was a heritable problem, it would affect both legs, not just one).
+His problem is not genetic, but rather a congenital mutation resulting in a condition known as unilateral radial hemimelia (if it was a heritable problem, it would affect both legs, not just one).
 Put simply, he is completely missing the lower bones on that one leg.
 I hope my experiences accommodating his admittedly short list of special needs may help others with similar situations.
 I hate to call him "disabled" in any way, because he doesn't know he's any different, nor does it seem to slow him down much.